Man Made

 Ethan Bowden, Haylen Duncan, Isaac Button, Kai Barrett-McGuin and Will Nery

 Becoming deals with the transition from boy to man.
 What lessons have been learned, and how prepared are our young men for the life ahead?
 Cause and response, action and reaction, protection and projection.
 Who do we look up to?
 Who's with us along the journey?
-Where was I before and where and I going?
+Where was I before and where am I going?
 Will I become a hero or a monster, or just myself?

 Choreographed: Aaron Lim.
 Music: Jack Prest